kktse/kktse.github.io/_posts/2020-09-17-rsx-front-kinematic-roll-centre.markdown

 Studying the axle in **opposite wheel travel** simulates the axle in roll.
 Both wheels are displaced the same amount but in opposite directions.
 This is considered a contrived motion because in reality the axle is free to move in both heave and roll.
-Symmetry along the vehicle centre plane is no longer preserved and causes several analytical side-effects.
-Regardless of these caveats, the kinematic analysis for this motion is presented in trust that the data will be used correctly.
+Despite this, it is still worth investigating due to the asymmetry created by the motion.

 <video autoplay loop mute controls>
   <source src="/assets/images/2020-09-07/rsx-owt-rc.webm" type="video/webm">